RIVENDELL: GANDALF

 “hidden craftsmen, I can only surmise – and I surmise the range runs, if one only knew, from the crude chalk-scrawl of the village schoolboy to the heights of palaeolithic or bushman art” (8).

-I’ve already pointed out the marriage between his narratives and its pictorial other half.
-“Scrawl” reveals: “write or draw awkwardly and untidily”“.
+I’ve already pointed out the marriage between his narratives and its pictorial “other half”.
+“Scrawl” reveals: ““write or draw awkwardly and untidily”“.
 So, from the evidence I believe that Tolkien is referring to his own self when he speaks of Bilbo’s shrewdness.
 Bilbo is the “little man”—who is Tolkien, and the little man aspires to be a wizard, Gandalf, who is also Tolkien-Odin.
 Tolkien tells us in a letter about the German edition of Hobbit, that Gandalf is an “Odinic wanderer” (Letters 172, #107).
 The Hobbit after all initiated Tolkien’s rise to fame and success and is filled with riddles, both textual and pictorial: Odin’s “dark sayings”.

 Tolkien described his Death of Smaug for Hobbit as scrawl and then speaks in terms of drawing and concealing and then drawing and seeing.
 Rivendell was based on the Lauterbrunnen valley.
 The Lauterbrunnen is a valley between limestone precipices.
 Limestone is commonly white to gray in colour and off-white.
 The cliffs in which the hidden Gandalf image appears are white.
 If we consider a link between the hidden art “chalk-scrawl” of the little man and the scrawl of his art for Hobbit we do find a connection in the chalk limestone cliffs of the Lauterbrunnen, Rivendell: “Old English cealc “chalk, soft white limestone“.
 Given that Tolkien was talking in the letter about the publication of Hobbit once again, his mind was surely cast back to that moment when he chose to compliment this narrative in Hobbit with this still undiscovered visual riddle from 1937.
 And my point goes further in that this riddling which took on a textual form seamlessly coupled with a visual form was something he had done all of his artistic life as evinced by Ei Uchnem, Undertenishness, Before, Eeriness, and I Vene Kemen.
-The author has discovered over fifty hidden images in Tolkien’s works.
+I have discovered over fifty hidden images in Tolkien’s works.

 Odin has many names relating to deceit such as: “Riddler”, “Wise One, concealer”, “the One who is many”, “Swift in Deceit, Swift Tricker, Maddener”, “Wise in magical spells”, “Changing, Fleeting (or shape-shifter)”, “Quarreller” (“List of Names of Odin”).
 Odin had two ravens.
 Old English “hroc” (“rook”) was used for raven.
 Consider “Fox-rook” and trickery and the ravens in Hobbit.
 The “One who is many” relates to why we can identify Tolkien with Gandalf, Bilbo, the Moon, Smëagol, etc. Odin is called “Quarreller” too.
 Both names describe Gandalf’s deceit in turning the trolls to stone in which he plays the quarrelling voices of all three trolls.
-We can link this to my point about Tolkien’s use of the pun on “row” to mean a “quarrel” because the trolls’ first quarrel is described as a “gorgeous row” (Hobbit 2.39), and the quarrels in Eeriness and I Vene Kemen.
+We can link this to my point about Tolkien’s use of the pun on “row” for Ei Uchnen to mean a “quarrel” because the trolls’ first quarrel is described as a “gorgeous row” (Hobbit 2.39), and the quarrels in Eeriness and I Vene Kemen.
 This of course is the source of the Alvismæl acrostic riddle in The Poetic Edda poem Alvíssmol (“All-wise’s Sayings”), identified by Roberts, in which Thor riddles with the deceitful dwarf Alvis (“all-wise”) delaying him until the sun comes up which turns him to stone.
 We observe that both trolls and dwarves are made from stone.
 Odin appears in the poem.

 “Thor spake: